 Both STACK and KOHO offer bonuses when you start using their cards.
 I am no longer an affiliate with STACK, so there are no rewards through links in this post.
-Some affiliate links will offer a $5 bonus.
+Some affiliate links might offer a $5 bonus.

 KOHO’s signup bonus and process is a bit different.
-When you sign up using code HALFBANKED, you’ll get an extra 1% cash back for your first three months of spending.
-You’ll be able to cash out those rewards at any point, as soon as you earn them, so if you’ve got more than $500 to spend over the next few months, you’ll earn more in cashback than you would with the $5 bonus from STACK.
+When you sign up using the code HALFBANKED, you’ll get an extra 1% cash back for your first three months of spending.
+You’ll be able to cash out those rewards at any point, as soon as you earn them, so if you’ve got more than $500 to spend over the next few months, you’ll earn more in cash back than you would with the $5 bonus from STACK.

 Is KOHO or STACK right for you?